markwilkening21/markwilkening21.github.io/index.md

     <p style="font-size: 1.25rem; color: #666;">Tracking my project</p>
 </div>

+## Lifelong Learning Resources

+I started by poking around the UCB Career Services site.
+The first thing that caught my eye was the "Customized Skills Report".
+There have been a lot of rumors about
+(poor) state of the job market in Tech right now, and I was curious what a job report would indicate.
+I filled out my information on the form, and hit 'send'.

+While I didn't utilize CU's Photobooth as I'm a remote student, it did encourage me to explore an updated headshot, as mine is definitely outdated.
+Professor Guinn also encouraged me to update my LinkedIn as it still only reflects by current job/industry.
+I had some friends use AI Headshot Generators for their Zoom profile, so I checked out BetterPic.io.
+I uploaded 6 photos from my phone where I was looking at the camera in decent lightning, took 2 selfies, chose an outfit ("Business/Navy") and a background ("studio"), paid $35, and 30 minutes later I had 20 headshots.
+I'm certainly not going to get into the ethics of AI headshots here, but I know that I wouldn't have hired a headshot photographer for this, seeing as they run hundreds of dollars, and this was only for a LinkedIn profile photo, not an actor's headshot.
+I think what I ended up with was a clear improvement and generally reflects what I look like now.
+My LinkedIn now has a new profile photo, I've added UCB to my education, and I'm working on adding additional software related skills to my profile.

+I checked out the Google Career Certificates with the CU partnership.
+This seemed helpful, and I bookmarked it, as I am interested in completing the Cybersecurity certificate which seems similar to the Linux SysAdmin training I'm currently studying, and if CU can get it for free, all the better.

+In general, the LinkedIn learning services, like most free content, is not thorough or very useful.
+A 3 minute video on "What is Software Development" is not going to help me much 3 years into a CS degree.
+I tried to enter more pointed skills (software development, C++, etc.), but then I got content like "Learn the basic syntax of C++".

 ## Week 7 Update :: February 24 - February 31, 2025

 This week I continued with learning about package management, but dove more specifically into RPM, dnf, yum, and zypper which are used on Red Hat, Fedora, and openSUSE systems.